What Is Urticaria?

-Around one in six people will be affected by ordinary urticaria at some point, says the NHS, with women and children more often affected than men.
+Around one in five people will be affected by ordinary urticaria at some point, says the NHS, with children often affected as well as women aged 30 to 60 and those with a history of allergies (i).
 Many urticaria sufferers will also develop a condition called angioedema.
 This is often described as a deeper form of urticaria, as the swelling affects the deeper layers of your skin.

 If you have angioedema, the rash can affect your eyelids, lips, hands, feet, genitals and sometimes the inside of the mouth (sometimes the tongue and throat can also be affected).
 The rash can last longer with angioedema too, and it can take up to three days for the swelling to die down.
-A more rare form of angioedema is called hereditary angioedema, which as its name suggests tends to run in families.
+A more rare form of angioedema is called hereditary angioedema, which as its name suggests tends to run in families (between one in 10,000 and one in 50,000 people are affected worldwide (ii)).
 This condition is caused by a blood protein deficiency, and a severe attack can be life threatening if it isn’t treated.